 Sure we like rewards, and we can totally incentivize our minds to do the work we should be doing in return to get some screen time.
 And what better reward than using a smartphone?
 Even as kids, this was the oldest trick of the playbook used by our parents too to make us eat the food in return for getting a toy or something.
 Some may even call it bribery and it wouldn’t be technically incorrect.
 But in this case, the bribery is for the greater good, so no harm, no foul.

-We have to lure the kid in us in doing the thing that’s right using the smartphone as bait.
+We have to lure the kid in us into doing the thing that’s right using the smartphone as bait.
 If not much, then it can at least help us create the much-needed balance in life.
 Earlier if you were spending all of your time scrolling your black mirror, then now at least you are taking the first step in doing something meaningful.
 But, instead of getting started and taking baby steps, we always are on the lookout for extreme solutions, instant results, instant gratification.
 We want to give up the bad habit altogether in a snap of our fingers, which is actually quite stupid to expect.

 3. Having Realistic Expectations